A Trip up to DeSoto Bend!

 Personally I was just hoping to see some eagles and lovely fall trees.
 Well I did get a close up of a milkweed pod!

 As we were driving up I was watching the trees and thinking how this hasn’t been a very pretty fall.
 It just seems like we went from green to crisp with non of that gradual slow movement of color.
-We had a bitter cold snap earlier in the week and now the leaves are just done and dumping.
-Then it occurred to me it is the draught.
-Everything is just dry and dusty and of course the trees are going to reflect that.
-Makes me appreciate those years when you turn your head gasp and stop in your tracks at the beauty you are beholding.
+We had a bitter cold snap earlier in the week, and now the leaves are just done and dumping.
+As I reflected, it occurred to me that it’s the drought.
+Naturally, everything is just dry and dusty, and of course, the trees are going to show that.
+It really makes me appreciate those years when you turn your head, gasp, and stop in your tracks to look at the beauty you are beholding.
 Well maybe next year!

 This was a very interesting display.
 Sunken treasure has always captured my imagination and as an antique lover I found myself reading every description of the items.
-The steamboat was destined for the Montana Territory and carrying goods that the miners needed to settle the land.
+The steamboat carried goods miners needed to settle the land, destined for the Montana Territory.
 Lots and lots of shovels, saws, and axes!

 Crates and crates of the stuff.
 Different manufacturers different shaped bottles.
 Lots of bottles of Pickled Cucumbers (oh, pickles) along with Brandied fruit!